Highpoint2000/webserver-station-logos/README.md

 ![image](https://github.com/user-attachments/assets/4b28bf54-4686-4253-97b8-2929eb67b612)

-## v3.2c:
+## v3.3:
-- Design adjustment for transparent background
-- Stereo toggle problem fixed on mobile devices
-- mouseover show plugin version
+- compatible with changed websocket data in version 1.2.6

 ## Installation notes:

-Compatible from webserver version 1.2.5 !!!
-Older webserver versions take the Plugin Version 3.2a and 3.2b !!!
+Compatible from webserver version 1.2.6 !!!
+Older webserver versions take the Plugin Version 3.2a, 3.2b or 3.2c !!!

 1. [Download](https://github.com/Highpoint2000/webserver-station-logos/releases) the last repository as a zip
 2. Unpack the Station Logo.js and the Station Logo folder with the updateStationLogo-js into the web server plugins folder (..fm-dx-webserver-main\plugins) [image](https://github.com/Highpoint2000/webserver-station-logos/assets/168109804/e0a6fd0e-a70e-4624-9487-b96df144d703)